Norma Talmadge: Norma Talmadge Film Corporation

 When the contract ran out, the Talmadges returned to New York.
 At a party, Talmadge met Broadway and film producer Joseph M. Schenck, a wealthy exhibitor who wanted to produce his own films.
 Immediately taken by Talmadge both personally and professionally, Schenck proposed marriage and a production studio.
 Two months later, on October 20, 1916, they were married.
 Talmadge called her much older husband "Daddy".
 He supervised, controlled, and nurtured her career in alliance with her mother.

-In 1917, the couple formed the Norma Talmadge Film Corporation, which became a lucrative enterprise.
-Schenck vowed he would make his wife the greatest star of all, one to be remembered always.
-The best stories, most opulent costumes, grandest sets, talented casts, and distinguished directors, along with spectacular publicity, would be hers.
-Before long, women around the world wanted to be the romantic Norma Talmadge and flocked to her extravagant movies filmed on the East Coast.
+In 1917, the couple formed the Norma Talmadge Film Corporation.
+Schenck vowed he would make his wife "the greatest star of all."
+Before long, women around the world flocked to her extravagant movies filmed on the East Coast.